MarvinStuede/Sobi/software/map_manager.md

 ## Automated mapping with the Map Manager {#auto-mapping}

 This article describes how automated mapping with the Map Manager on the CMR works.
 In the automated variant, the passing of doors is automatically detected and the link points and link point candidates are automatically set by the algorithm.
-The state machine for the automated mapping can be found in [automated_sm_mapping.cpp](https://phabricator.imes.uni-hannover.de/source/cmr_localization/browse/ehlers/map_manager/src/automated_sm_mapping.cpp), in the package `map_manager`.
-The parameters for the map manager can be set in [params.yaml]( https://phabricator.imes.uni-hannover.de/source/cmr_localization/browse/ehlers/map_manager/cfg/params.yaml).
+The state machine for the automated mapping can be found in automated_sm_mapping.cpp, in the package `map_manager`.
+The parameters for the map manager can be set in `params.yaml`.

 To start the automated mapping on the CMR, the following steps have to be executed in the console: